The Members of Dhanlaxmi Fabrics Ltd

-We have audited the accompanying Standalone financial statements of DHANLAXMIFABRICS LIMITED"the Company") which comprise the Balance Sheet as at March31 2016 the Statement of Profit and Loss Cash Flow Statement for the year then endedand a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Dhanlaxmi FabricsLimited ("the Company") which comprise the Balance Sheet as at 31s1March 2017 the Statement of Profit and Loss and Cash Flow Statement for year then endedand a summary of significant accounting policies and other explanatory information.

 We have taken into account the provisions of the Act the accounting and auditingstandards and matters which are required to be included in the audit report under theprovisions of the Act and the Rules made thereunder.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2016 and its Profit and its Cash Flow for the year ended onthat date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at 31s1 March 2017 and its profit and its cash flows for the year ended onthat date.

 2. As required by section 143 (3) of the Act we report that:

-f).
-With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure A".
+f.
+With respect to the adequacy of the internal financial controls over financialreporting of the Company and operating effectiveness of such controls refer to ourseparate Report in "Annexure A".

 (S. G. Kabra)